HuRuilizhen/HuRuilizhen.github.io/_posts/2024-11-16-Firewalls-Tunnels-and-Network-Intrusion-Detection.md

 - **True Negative**: An IDS correctly determines that no intrusion has occurred
 - **False Negative**: An IDS fails to detect an actual intrusion

-{% include image_caption.html imageurl="/images/ids-alarm.png" title="IDS Alarm Types" caption="IDS alarm types"%}"
+{% include image_caption.html imageurl="/images/ids-alarm.png" title="IDS Alarm Types" caption="IDS alarm types"%}

 The following fields should be included in an IDS event record, as identified by Dorothy Denning in a 1987 paper: